legalize-dev/legalize-nl/nl/BWBV0006309.md

 - b). assisting member countries or territories in matters pertaining to the conduct of the Universal Postal Congress;

-- c). taking action to establish alliances with other Restricted Unions, so as to exchange support and/or develop strategies that will promote the interests and objectives established by the majority of member countries or territories, within the framework of standing UPU bodies and the Universal Postal Congress.
+- c). taking action to establish alliances with other Restricted Unions, so as to exchange support and/or develop strategies that will promote the interests and objectives established by the majority of member countries or territories, within the framework of the permanent bodies and the Universal Postal Congress.

 ##### Article 119.
 Secretary General and Counsellor of the Union